Baby Registry Checklist: The Ultimate Guide

 Your mini will have their entire childhood to collect all the toys, so consider a few play essentials you enjoy and add to their toy arsenal as they grow.

-Babies won't be able to hold or shake a toy for three to four months, so in the early days, an for is ideal – they're available in sweet prints and bold shapes, often with flaps and textures for sensory play.
+Babies won't be able to hold or shake a toy for three to four months, so in the early days, an infant play mat for tummy time is ideal – they're available in sweet prints and bold shapes, often with flaps and textures for sensory play.
 Add an activity gym to support their cognitive development, hand-eye coordination, and sensory perception as they focus on and reach for the colorful soft toys hanging above them.

 Books, cards, or soft toys with bold black and white graphics are a favorite of infants and developmental experts.
 Wee Gallery and Manhattan Toy make great versions with woodcut-inspired animal illustrations or modern shapes.